nuriel77/iri-playbook/docs/troubleshooting.rst

 For each file in that directory find its corresponding (new) updated file: ``find -name filename``.

-To view the differeneces run ``diff /tmp/my-changes/my-old-file my-newfile``.
+To view the differences run ``diff /tmp/my-changes/my-old-file my-newfile``.
 The command's output might not be the prettiest; you can choose to handle the conflicts manually.

 Once you are done applying your changes, you can proceed to run the playbook command you were about to apply.